-The paddlesports world will come together to provide a wealth of knowledge for the ACA National Paddlesports Conference in Bend, OR this September.
+The paddlesports world comes together to provide a wealth of knowledge for the ACA National Paddlesports Conference each year.
 From coast to coast and north to south, a wide range of experts will be in attendance sharing their knowledge.

 Rusty Cooper - Academic Style Rubrics in Assessment Courses

 As an outdoor educator for many years, I have often run across the proverbial "stumbling block” of assessment in various outdoor skills for participants, as well as in training future outdoor educators and leaders.
 What I mean by this, is that so many times, we set criterion for those we are teaching without giving clearly defined expectations of acceptable criterion.
 For example, in an ACA instructor certification workshop, we ask candidates to "Demonstrate knowledge of teaching theory”, or to effectively "demonstrate the forward stroke with good form”.
 But how many times have students come into our classes wondering—"what does this mean?”
 The outdoor education and outdoor recreation fields are growing by leaps and bounds.
 In order for American Canoe Association Instructors, Trainers, and Educators to stay relevant in a field that has such powerful momentum and speed, we must come in line with what the industry expects of us as professionals.
 As a newly appointed Level 4 Kayak Instructor Trainer, I was striving for a tool that I could send to my instructor candidates as a method of "front-loading” the experience to prevent those often ambiguous questions they come into the course with.
 After some deliberation and reflection upon my own studies in Outdoor Education, the best answer I could come up with was to develop an academic style rubric for the candidates.